 You’ll need a car if you want to travel around in Tuscany, not that you can’t do that using public transport, but it’s less convenient and you will need to change buses or trains a few times if you want to access Volterra from the major cities in Tuscany.

 From Florence to Volterra it is only 75 km, from Siena – 55 km, from Lucca – 75 km, Livorno – 75 km, and from Pisa – 70 km.
-This makes it the perfect place for a day trip wherever you stay in Tuscany.
+This makes Volterra the perfect place for a day trip wherever you stay in Tuscany.

 You can also book a day tour from Florence, Siena or Pisa, if you don’t want to visit Volterra on your own.